Third 'Night at the Museum' film marks Robin Williams' final appearance

 As fate would have it, the sequel, entitled "Night at the Museum: Secret of the Tomb" would be comic legend Robin Williams' final appearance before the cameras, as well as the penultimate film featuring veteran nonagenarian actor Mickey Rooney, both of whom died in 2014.

-The credits for "Secret of the Tomb," which opens in U.S. theatres on Friday, read "In loving memory of Mickey Rooney," and "For Robin Williams - the magic never ends."
+The credits for "Secret of the Tomb," which opens in U.S. theaters on Friday, read "In loving memory of Mickey Rooney," and "For Robin Williams - the magic never ends."

 In the latest installment, the plot of which might best be distilled as "Night at the British Museum", Stiller, his teenage son and the museum's come-to-life characters must travel to London to save the decaying magical tablet that animates the natural history museum's exhibits each night.